-Each 0.5 mL of white-to-off-white, preservative-free, sterile suspension for intramuscular injection contains 100 µ of messenger ribonucleic acid (mRNA) encoding the pre-fusion stabilized Spike glycoprotein of SARS-CoV-2 virus (mRNA-1273 SARS-CoV-2).
-Nonmedicinal ingredients: 1,2-distearoyl-sn-glycero-3-phoshpocholine (DSPC), acetic acid, cholesterol, Lipid SM-102, PEG2000 DMG 1,2-dimyristoyl-rac-glycerol, methoxy-polyethylene glycol, sodium acetate, sucrose, tromethamine, tromethamine hydrochloride, and water for injection.
+Each 0.1 mg/mL vial of white-to-off-white, preservative-free, sterile suspension for intramuscular injection contains messenger elasomeran ribonucleic acid (mRNA) encoding the pre-fusion stabilized Spike glycoprotein of 2019 novel Coronavirus (SARS-CoV-2).
+Nonmedicinal ingredients: 1,2-distearoyl-sn-glycero-3-phoshpocholine (DSPC), acetic acid, cholesterol, Lipid SM-102, PEG2000 DMG 1,2-dimyristoyl-rac-glycerol, methoxy-polyethylene glycol, sodium acetate, sucrose, trometamol, trometamol hydrochloride, and water for injection.

 How should I use this medication?

 This medication is given as an intramuscular injection (into the muscle of the upper arm).
-The volume of the dose is 0.5 mL.
-Two injections are needed to provide protection from the virus.
-The second dose must be given 1 month after the first dose.
+The volume of the dose varies depending on the age of the person being vaccinated.

 It is important this vaccine be given exactly as recommended by your health care provider.
 If you miss an appointment to receive this vaccine, contact your health care provider as soon as possible to reschedule your appointment.
 All vaccines should be added to your immunization record.